Proud moment for our lab – Gaurav heads to the University of Cologne, Germany

 We are always looking for highly motivated PhD students and post-doctoral fellows to work on challenging projects in a friendly and collaborative environment.
 We are willing to create positions for exceptional candidates even if there are no openings posted.
 If you are interested to join our group, please send an e-mail to Dr. Kamlendra Awasthi (kawasthi.phy@mnit.ac.in).

-02 Ph.D. positions are available in our group.
-We are looking for a bright, dynamic, and motivated students to join...
+We are looking for bright, dynamic, and highly motivated students to join our research group working at the forefront of...

 The main area of activity is the synthesis and applications of advanced functional materials and membranes for energy and biological applications.
 Selected research thrusts within the group are highlighted below.